benbrastmckie/VSCodium/docs/git.md

 Although it is recommended that you take the time to set up an SSH Key now as described in the [SSH Key](#SSH-Key) section below (should only take a few minutes), this is step is optional.
 If you have not created an SSH Key, copy the HTTPS address to the clipboard upon clicking `Code`.

-Open `setting.json` in VSCodium with `ctrl + shift + p` and typing 'Preferences: Open User Settings (JSON)'.
+Open `setting.json` in VSCodium with `ctrl + shift + p` and typing "Preferences: Open User Settings (JSON)".
-Right-click on the file tab to 'Copy Path' for the `settings.json` file.
+Right-click on the file tab to "Copy Path" for the `settings.json` file.
 Open the "Explorer" tab on the top left, navigating to the directory which contains `settings.json` provided by the path you just copied.
 Note that you may need to show hidden files by right-clicking inside the search menu that VSCodium will open.